CaptainProton42/protontheme/README.md

 ## Attributions
 The theme is based on [Materialize](https://materializecss.com/) which is available under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-The background patterns are powered by [PatternBolt](https://github.com/buseca/patternbolt) which is available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The background patterns are powered by [DOODAD.DEV's pattern generator](https://doodad.dev/pattern-generator).